mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The group identifier and epoch allow a device to know which group secrets should be used and from which Epoch secret to start computing other secrets and keys.
-The sender identifier is used to derive the member's Application secret chain from the initial group Application secret.
-The application generation field is used to determine which Application secret should be used from the chain to compute the correct AEAD keys before performing decryption.
+The sender identifier is used to identify the member's symmetric ratchet from the initial group Application secret.
+The application generation field is used to determine how far into the ratchet to iterate in order to reproduce the required AEAD keys and nonce for performing decryption.

 The signature field allows strong authentication of messages: